 4 Level Data Slicer

 To monitor 4 level FLEX, ERMES and other data signals (POCSAG, 2 level FLEX), this 4 level interface was developed.
-From 2003 to 2018, it could be purchased from this site.
+From 2003 it can be purchased from this site.

 Recently, the circuit board has been redesigned, resulting in a more compact board (about 15% smaller).